[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Success: Dependencies installed

-Principle: Error information helps the Agent update its world model, learning environmental constraints and dependencies.
+Principle: Error messages help the agent update its world model and learn environmental constraints and dependencies.

 1